younes-io/mule-flex-rust-policy-redirect/README.md

-# Mulesoft Anypoint Flex Gateway Plicy (Custom Redirect Header)
+# Mulesoft Anypoint Flex Gateway Policy (Custom Redirect Header)

 This is a Rust policy for MuleSoft Anypoint Flex.
 The policy implements header-based redirection.
 It examines incoming requests for a particular header and redirects them accordingly.
 The redirection is achieved by responding with a 302 HTTP status code and including a Location header that specifies the new path.